 ISO 45001 provides numerous benefits and opportunities, including:

-✔ Reduce workplace-related injury or illness – By managing OH&S hazards and risks you can reduce workplace-related injuries and illnesses, creating cost savings in worker sick leave and sometimes insurance premiums.
+Reduce workplace-related injury or illness – By OH&S hazards and risk management you can reduce workplace-related injuries and illnesses, creating cost savings in worker sick leave and sometimes insurance premiums.

 What Does It Mean To Be ISO 45001 Certified?

 You can show key stakeholders that you have met the requirements set out in ISO 45001:2018, and that you have systems in place to mitigate risks and build confidence in your commitment to health and safety management.
 This is only possible with a pledge from senior management that the organisation is on its way to implementing a series of policies that curb work related injuries and improve the overall standing of occupational health and safety in your operations.
 Being accredited to a leading international standard for occupational health and safety acts to further legitimise your organisation’s reputation.